Ratified June 2016

 Section 1.
 Member

-1. Membership is open to all Shakespeare scholars and to any other persons to whom the study of William Shakespeare is important, whether resident in Australia and New Zealand or elsewhere.
+1. Membership is open to all Shakespeare scholars and to any other persons to whom Shakespeare Studies are important, whether resident in Australia and New Zealand or elsewhere.

 2. Membership is by way of the payment of dues each 2 years as set by the Executive and published on the Association’s Website.